An Introduction to String Diagrams for Computer Scientists: String Diagrams as Graphs

 In order to turn this mapping into a formal interpretation, we need an understanding of how to handle composition of string diagrams.
 Intuitively, parallel composition is simple: if we stack one hypergraph over the other, we still obtain a valid hypergraph.
 For instance:

-Sequential composition is subtler, as we need to formally specify how loose wires of one diagram are `plugged in' loose wires of another diagram.
+Sequential composition is subtler, as we need to formally specify how loose wires of one string diagram are `plugged in' loose wires of another diagram.

-A proper definition of this composition operation is what leads to the notion of \emph{open} hypergraph: a hypergraph with a special indication of what nodes form its \emph{left} interface (the blue nodes below) and what nodes form its \emph{right} interface (the red nodes below).
-Note that one node can be in both, as illustrated below.
-Thanks to this additional information, open hypergraph come endowed with a built-in notion of sequential composition, mimicking the analogous operation on string diagrams:
+A proper definition of this composition operation is what leads to the notion of \emph{open} hypergraph: a hypergraph with a record of what nodes form its \emph{left} interface and what nodes form its \emph{right} interface.
+Note that one node can be in both, as in~\eqref{eq:openhyp-cospan} below.
+Pictorially, we will display the interfaces as separate discrete hypergraphs\footnote{A hypergraph is discrete when it has just nodes and no hyperedge.}, one on the left (framed in blue) and one on the right (framed in red), with dotted lines indicating which nodes of the actual hypergraph (framed in gray) lie on which interface.
+Our leading example corresponds to the open hypergraph on the right below.

-Equipped with this notion, we may define the interpretation of string diagram as open hypergraphs \emph{inductively} on $\Sigma$-terms.
+Thanks to this additional information, open hypergraph come endowed with a built-in notion of sequential composition, mimicking the sequential composition of string diagrams.
+We are allowed to compose two open hypergraphs sequentially whenever the right interface of the first coincides with the left interface of the second.

+Equipped with this notion, we may define the interpretation of string diagrams as open hypergraphs, inductively on $\Sigma$-terms, as summarised in Figure~\ref{fig:hypergraph-sem}.
 In words, the vertical composition takes the disjoint sum of each of the interfaces and hypergraphs, while the horizontal composition identifies the middle interface labels and includes them as nodes into the composite hypergraph.
 Note this definition extends to an interpretation of string diagrams by verifying that it respects equality modulo the laws of SMCs---that is, if two $\Sigma$-terms are represented by the same string diagram, then they are mapped to the same open hypergraph.